Friends and Foes: Conditional Occurrence Rates of Exoplanet Companions and their Impact on Radial Velocity Follow-up Surveys: Methods

 \begin{itemize}[leftmargin=*, label={}] \item \textbf{Planet clusters:} the properties of planets in multi-planet systems are correlated, with each system being composed of ``clusters" of planets with similar sizes and localized orbital periods (adequately spaced for stablility).
 In addition to the clustered periods and planet radii within each system, the distribution of periods and radii approximately follow power-laws for the population as a whole. \item \textbf{Mass-radius relation:} a probabilistic M-R relation is used to assign planet masses conditioned on their radii, with the non-parametric \citet{2018ApJ...869....5N} model used for radii above $1.47 R_\oplus$ and the ``Earth--like rocky" model from \citet{2019PNAS..116.9723Z} with a scatter that scales with radius for smaller sizes. \item \textbf{AMD stability and orbital architectures:} the critical AMD of each system is distributed amongst its planets to create dynamically packed yet AMD-stable orbital configurations.
 The eccentricities and mutual inclinations of the planets are automatically drawn this way, with higher multiplicity systems having lower average eccentricities and inclinations than systems with fewer planets.
 A minimum separation in mutual Hill radii between adjacent planets is also enforced. \end{itemize}

 Our model has been shown to reproduce several of the observed intra--system correlations described as the ``peas-in-a-pod'' features (e.g., \citealt{2017ApJ...849L..33M, 2018AJ....155...48W, 2020AJ....159..281G}), but does not capture more complicated trends.
-Namely, it provides an excellent description of the period ratio and transit depth ratio distributions for the \Kepler{} planet candidates, but underestimates the high degree of uniform spacings and preferential size orderings (see \citetalias{2020AJ....160..276H} and \citealt{2020AJ....159..281G} for more details).
+Namely, it provides an excellent description of the period ratio and transit depth ratio distributions for the \Kepler{} planet candidates, but underestimates the high degree of uniform spacings and preferential size orderings (the finding that larger planets tend to be exterior to smaller planets, to an extent greater than would be expected purely due to observational biases; see \citetalias{2020AJ....160..276H} and \citealt{2020AJ....159..281G} for more details).
 The model also does not account for the observed radius valley (e.g., \citealt{2017AJ....154..109F, 2018MNRAS.479.4786V}), a caveat which will be further discussed in \S\ref{discussion:Improvements}.
 Yet, the model provides an excellent fit to numerous additional constraints from \Kepler{} including but not limited to the overall rate of planets per star, variations in the frequency of planetary systems as a function of stellar color, the number of observed single and multi-planet systems at each multiplicity order, and the circular-normalized transit duration and transit duration ratio distributions (see \S2.4 of \citetalias{2020AJ....160..276H} for a full list of the observational constraints).